-The College of Licensed Practical Nurses of Nova Scotia (CLPNNS), or the College, is the regulatory body for Licensed Practical Nurses (LPNs) in Nova Scotia.
+The College of Licensed Practical Nurses of Nova Scotia (CLPNNS), or the College, is the regulatory body for licensed practical nurses (LPNs) in Nova Scotia.
 The College’s purpose is to protect the public by promoting the provision of safe, competent, ethical, and compassionate nursing services.

-The Licensed Practical Nurses Act authorizes LPNs to self-regulate and for the creation of the College to manage the day to day activities of the regulatory process.
+The Licensed Practical Nurses Act authorizes LPNs to self-regulate and authorized the creation of the College to manage the day to day activities of the regulatory process.
 LPNs in Nova Scotia have enjoyed the privilege of self-regulation since 2001.
 The most current LPN Act was passed in 2006 and the LPN Regulations were proclaimed in 2009.
 Click HERE to view the Guideline: About the College.

 Mandate of Public Protection